jamesrascal/wordpress-backup/README.md

 - Can be set on a cron job.

-You currently need to scripts downloaded to the server.
+You currently need two scripts downloaded to the server.

 1. WordPressBackup.sh
 2. Backup.profile